The Ultimate Guide to Headless CMS

 Documentation

-Documentation is any communicable material that is used to describe, explain, or instruct regarding some attributes of an object, system or procedure, such as its parts, assembly, installation, maintenance, and use.
+Documentation is any communicable material that is used to describe, explain, or instruct some attributes of an object, system or procedure, such as its parts, assembly, installation, maintenance, and use.

 Basically, a documentation site acts like a kind of encyclopedia, with low requirements within fancy landing pages, and high requirements within updated and structured content.
 Sounds like a perfect match for a headless CMS.